SequencingDOTcom/Connect-to-Sequencing.com/README.md

 # Introduction

 Connect to Sequencing.com enables sites and apps that generate, process and/or store genetic data to:
-* offer users a free, one-click option to store a copy of their genetic data at Sequencing.com.
+* offer your users a free, one-click option to store a copy of their genetic data at Sequencing.com.
   * Storage is free, unlimited and HIPAA-compliant (secure and confidential).
 We don't sell, trap or exploit the data in any way.
 * earn recurring royalties from Sequencing.com